stephenjusto247/WeebsRUs/README.md

 # WeebsRUs
-A spicy bot for my private Discord Server
+A spicy bot for me and my friends' Discord Server